 All research involving any federally mandated compliance issues must be approved by the appropriate University Committee prior to any collection of data on the study.
 Compliance issues include: human subjects, animal subjects, infectious agents, recombinant DNA, radioactive material, x-rays, lasers, hazardous chemicals and boating/diving safety.
 For additional informatin, please contact the FAU Division of Research at 561.297.0777, or visit their website.

-3 Days prior to graduation, the student submits the following to the Associate Dean of Academic Affairs in HC 133:
+3 Days prior to graduation, the student submits the following online forms:

 The FAU calendar is online and indicates the dates of graduation as well as the last day to submit an application for your degree.
-Effective Fall 2018, theses are submitted only digitally as a pdf. and not as a hard copy.
-Only the signed signature page is submitted as a hard copy.
+Effective Fall 2018, theses are submitted only digitally as a pdf and not as a hard copy.